 Articles of organization must be prepared and filed with the Arizona Corporation Commission (ACC), together with the proper filing fees.

 After the ACC approves the articles, a notice of filing must be published in a newspaper of general circulation.
-Afterwards, an affidavit of publication must be filed with the ACC.
+Afterward, an affidavit of publication must be filed with the ACC.

-If certain changes are made to the LLC, additional documents must be filed with the ACC
+If certain changes are made to the limited liability company, additional documents must be filed with the ACC

 No, an attorney is not a legal requirement.
 You can prepare and file the articles of organization yourself; however, you need to be thoroughly versed in Arizona law to do the job correctly.